-The drive, as installed for normal operation, shall operate error free while subjected to intermittent shock not exceeding 15 Gs at a maximum duration of 11 msec (half sinewave).
-The drive, as installed for normal operation, shall operate error free while subjected to intermittent shock not exceeding 20 Gs at a maximum duration of 2 msec (half sinewave).
+The drive, as installed for normal operation, shall operate error free while subjected to intermittent shock not exceeding:

+- 15 Gs at a duration of 11 msec (half sinewave) - 20 Gs at a duration of 2 msec (half sinewave) - 60 Gs at a duration of 2 msec (half sinewave) when performing reads only b.
+Operating-abnormal

 Shock may be applied in the X, Y, or Z axis.

-b.
-Operating-abnormal
+Shock is not to be repeated more than once every 2 seconds.

-Equipment, as installed for normal operation, does not incur physical damage while subjected to intermittent shock not exceeding 40 Gs at a maximum duration of 11 msec (half sinewave) and 25 Gs as a maximum duration of 2 msec (half sinewave).
+Equipment, as installed for normal operation, does not incur physical damage while subjected to intermittent shock not exceeding 40 Gs at a duration of 11 msec (half sinewave).
 Shock occurring at abnormal levels may promote degraded operational performance during the abnormal shock period.
 Specified operational performance will continue when normal operating shock levels resume.
 Shock may be applied in the X, Y, or Z axis.
-Shock is not to be repeated more than two times per second.
+Shock is not to be repeated more than once every 2 seconds.